jflamy/owlcms-tracker/docs/SCOREBOARD_ARCHITECTURE.md

 📖 **[FIELD_MAPPING_OVERVIEW.md](./FIELD_MAPPING_OVERVIEW.md)** - Quick reference and navigation guide

-**Key principle:** Always use Group Athletes data first (from WebSocket type="update").
-Only access Database Athletes (from WebSocket type="database") for athletes NOT in the current group (e.g., athletes from previous sessions, different teams).
+**Key principle:** Always use session athletes data first (from WebSocket type="update", stored in the `groupAthletes` key).
+Only access Database Athletes (from WebSocket type="database") for athletes NOT in the current session (e.g., athletes from previous sessions, different teams).

 **See also:**
 - [FIELD_MAPPING.md](./FIELD_MAPPING.md) - Complete field-by-field mapping reference